“Don’t mistake activity with achievement.”

-Sending out text message codes would require investment in software, but the cost is meager compared to implementing a scanner or other hardware solution.
+Sending out text message codes would require investment in software, but the cost would be meager compared to implementing a scanner or other hardware solution.
 Twitter, Google and Facebook already support 2FA as an option at login.
 It should be made mandatory.

 2FA has been around for decades but never took hold.
-If a mobile phone was compromised, it would carry frightening ramifications.
-And, transactions are susceptible to Trojan horses, Man-in-the-Middle attacks, and other malware.
+If a mobile phone was compromised though, it would carry frightening ramifications.
+And transactions are still susceptible to Trojan horses, Man-in-the-Middle attacks, and other malware.
 In fact, all computers are vulnerable to these types of attacks.

 Tokens like RSA’s SecurID, 1Password, Toopher, YubiKey and the like that provide one-time passwords have weak points as well, which can serve as gateways for criminals.
-If breached, could expose every one of the user’s passwords, all at once.
-Not good and hardly safe.
+If breached, they would expose all users’ passwords at once.
+Not good, and hardly safe.